Image of queen grieving alone prompts calls for Britain to revise covid funeral restrictions

 Currently in England, 30 mourners can attend a funeral and those not living in the same household or support bubble must stay two meters apart.
 Ahead of the service Saturday, the royal family said that those in attendance would comply with current government rules.

-The photo of the 94-year-old dressed in black and sitting alone in a pew came paradoxically as England’s pubs, restaurants, hairdressers, gyms, non-essential shops and theme parks reopened to the public following three national lockdowns.
+The photo of the 94-year-old dressed in black and sitting alone in a pew came paradoxically as England’s pubs, restaurants, hairdressers, gyms, nonessential shops and theme parks reopened to the public following three national lockdowns.
 It was a stark contrast to images and videos circulating on social media that showed venues bustling with crowds and people outdoors enjoying food and drink together after almost 100 days of closure.

 On social media, some critics questioned how people were able to get a haircut, go to the gym or have a manicure but not sit next to a vulnerable family member — especially if they, like the queen, had been fully vaccinated ahead of an important event.